Have Questions?

 603-358-4041

 Phoenix House New England has long been dedicated to assisting individuals recovery after a period of abusing drugs and alcohol.
-It has been doing this within Keene, NH. and in the surrounding communities for quite some time.
+It has been doing this within Keene and in the surrounding communities for quite some time.
 Phoenix House New England provides services like dual diagnosis drug rehab, trauma-related counseling, cognitive/behavior therapy, matrix model, rational emotive behavioral therapy, brief intervention approach - all of which represent their treatment philosophy.
 Phoenix House New England believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it offers several programs, like child care for clients children, social skills development, housing services, programs for the hearing impaired, transgender or (LGBT) clients, persons with serious mental illness - among other services listed in the following sections.

 Phoenix House New England offers inpatient addiction treatment centers, intensive outpatient treatment, short term drug rehab centers, long term drug and alcohol rehab facilities, outpatient detox programs and others.
 Phoenix House New England has relapse prevention programs that are useful in helping clients after they check out of rehab.
 This alcohol and drug treatment program also uses treatment types that can help you create both lasting and permanent stability.